Reibel machine gun: Overview

 The JM mount consisted of a thick, metal, square frame, sized to fit into a standard French fortification embrasure (opening); the guns were mounted on an equally heavy-duty pivoting cradle inside this frame.
-The square frame fit snugly into the embrasure and was attached by hinges and bolts.
+The square frame fitted snugly into the embrasure and was attached by hinges and bolts.
 This ensured that there were no gaps where enemy bullets could enter into the bunker (except the very small opening that the telescopic sight peeped through), yet allowed the guns to be aimed and trained on anyone outside the walls.
 Emplacements were often shared with an anti-tank gun sharing the same embrasure opening; the JM mount would be hinged back, and the anti-tank gun slid forward on its ceiling-mounted rail, until its barrel was outside and breech inside.
-It was surrounded by a similar square frame, which fit tightly into the embrasure.
+It was surrounded by a similar square frame, which fitted tightly into the embrasure.
 The only time the occupants of the bunker were exposed to enemy fire, was in the brief moments when switching the machine gun mounting for an artillery mount.